alperenakarslan/alperenakarslan/README.md

 ## 🚀 About Me

-- 💻 C#, .NET ekosisteminde uzman
+- 💻 Expert in C# and the .NET ecosystem
-- 📱 Flutter & Dart ile modern mobil uygulamalar geliştiren
+- 📱 Develops modern mobile applications using Flutter & Dart
 - 🌐 Full-stack developer
-- 🔥 Sürekli öğrenmeye ve kendini geliştirmeye tutkulu
+- 🔥 Passionate about continuous learning and self-improvement
-- ☕ Kod yazarken kahvesiz asla!
+- ☕ Never codes without coffee!

 ---